How to Use JavaScript to Display JSON in a Readable Format

 document.body.innerHTML = '<pre>' + syntaxHighlight(json) + '</pre>';

-Server-side JSON Formatting with Node.js
+Server-side JSON formatting using Node.js

 // Required module